meltano/meltano/docs/src/_reference/command-line-interface.md

 Optionally, provide a plugin type argument to only (re)install plugins of a certain type.
 Additionally, plugin names can be provided to only (re)install those specific plugins.

-To only install plugins for a particular schedule specify the `--schedule_name` argument.
+To only install plugins for a particular schedule specify the `--schedule` argument.
 This can be useful in CI test workflows or for deployments that need to install plugins before every run.

 Subsequent calls to `meltano install` will upgrade a plugin to its latest version, if any.
 To completely uninstall and reinstall a plugin, use `--clean`.